HerbCaudill/herbcaudill.com/content/posts/20181222-secret-agent-database-for-the-rest-of-us.md

 **Thought #1:** Why do secret agents type so loudly?

 **Thought #2:** I’d love to just get a glimpse at the systems real-world spies use.
-Going by the Agency databases I _have_ seen, I’m guessing they’re not all that:
+Going by the Agency databases I _have_ seen, I’m guessing they’re not all that great:

 <figure class='figure-2up'>